 The Mr. Local History project’s mission is to preserve and promote local history with a social twist.
 We are based in the Somerset Hills, an area in northern Somerset County, New Jersey.
-As an all volunteer registered 501c3 non-profit, the group creates social and educational activities are paramount to engaging in fun new ways.
+As an all volunteer registered 501c3 non-profit, the group creates social and educational programs and activities that strive to engage in fun new ways.

-Mr. Local History announced the incorporation of Mr. Local History as a formal non-profit organization.
+Mr. Local History announced the incorporation of Mr. Local History as a 501c3 non-profit organization.
 By incorporating, the effort is now recognized as a legal entity to conduct business, organize, and develop fundraising efforts to support programs geared specifically for the local communities of the Somerset Hills in the northern section of Somerset County, New Jersey.
 All donations are tax deductible.

 Paula brings the energy to the MLH Project with her focus on education, community outreach, social programs, and fundraising expertise.
 Born and raised in Warren, New Jersey and daughter of Alvin Florey the former Mayor of Warren, Paula is a graduate of Watchung Hills High School.
 Paula is married to her husband Gregory Axt, a Ridge High School graduate (1972) who recently retired.
 She is a realtor at and also owner of the remodeling firm Axt Home Solutions.
 Paula is also founder of the Oak Tree Networking Group here in Basking Ridge.